volkiria/aws_tf/redshift_spectrum_crossaccount/README.md

     - one particular publisher service (via IAM role) as configured in input variable table_publishers will be permitted to Put objects (to minimize the risk of publishing several tables under the same sub-folder, causing unexpected table naming in Redshift)
     - crawler that processes "table category" folder will be permitted to Get objects from "table category" and any of its sub-folders
     - Redshift spectrum external schema (via IAM role chaining; on the level of "table category" folder) will be permitted to Get from "table category" and any of its sub-folders
+- SNS topic and # notifications configuration that sends Create and Remove events thi this topic

 ### kms.tf

 This code creates KMS key used across the Glue and S3 resources for encryption:
 - creates KMS key
 - defines key access policy with 3 main levels of access: